thermeon/project-guidelines/README.md

     _Why:_
     > Basically, it reads better and keeps URLs consistent. [read more...](https://apigee.com/about/blog/technology/restful-api-design-plural-nouns-and-concrete-names)

-* In the source code convert plurals to variables and properties with a List suffix.
+* In the source code consider converting plurals to variables and properties with a List suffix.

     _Why_:
     > Plural is nice in the URL but in the source code, it’s just too subtle and error-prone.